Matthew Clay

 Biography

-He is a co-director of our Center for Excellence and Innovation which is co-located with our Center for Excellence in Teaching and Learning (CETL).
-We partner with CETL to provide campus-wide professional development around teaching and learning.
-He also works closely with faculty to develop innovative face-to-face teaching environments including the design of blended and flipped courses.
+As one of the co-leaders of the university's Center for Excellence and Innovation, Matthew works in tandem with Academic Affairs and the Center for Excellence in Teaching and Learning (CETL) to offer campus-wide professional development programs.
+He also partners closely with faculty to design cutting-edge, face-to-face teaching environments and develop blended and flipped course models.

 EDUCAUSE Presentations